johatfie/widgets-are-us/README.md

 # Widgets Are Us
 ## A microservices demonstration project

-It includes these 7 projects, plus an ELK stack, Zipkin, and RabbitMQ.
+It includes these 7 projects, plus an ELK stack, Zipkin, RabbitMQ, and Jenkins.
 I'm building it from scratch and handling everything myself.

 I've only been working on it for three weeks, but I've got most of the infrastructure running locally with docker-compose.